October

 The people movers that were at the strip to pick us up were like something from a

-monster truck show.
-The largest.
-"Ivan the Tera Bus" has tires that are at least 5 feet in
+Bus" has tires that are at least 5 feet in

 diameter.
 The others, although not quite as large, several feet of ground clearance.
 I'd